mariashev/mariashev/README.md

 - 👋 Hi, I’m Maria (@mariashev)
-- 🎓 I am a Boston University student with Junior standing working towards a dual degree in Biomedical Engineering and Computer Science
+- 🎓 I am a Boston University student with Senior standing working towards a dual degree in Biomedical Engineering and Computer Science
 - 👀 I’m interested in Artificial Intelligence and Bionics
 - 📚 I'm currently learning about Black-Box Adversarial Attacks Against Deep Neural Networks
 - 📫 You can reach me via email at maria410@bu.edu